Softorage/HugoTheme-VibrantShadows/README.md

             It is the text on the button that denies cookies.
         7.  **Policy** *(Type: String | Accepts value: Text | Optional | Default: "Cookie Consent")*

-            It is the text that appears on the button, when user's country requires revokable cookie consent.
+            It is the text that appears on the button, when user's country requires revocable cookie consent.

     Example:
     ```yaml